-If you’re looking for proof of the flexibility of the National Energy Modeling System (NEMS), you don’t have to look much further than our current lineup of clients—which includes government, non-profit, and corporate organizations—and the wide range of energy questions we help them answer.
+If you’re looking for proof of the flexibility of the National Energy Modeling System (NEMS), you don’t have to look much further than our current lineup of clients—which includes government, non-profit, and corporate organizations—and the wide range of energy and environmental questions we help them answer.
 These clients know that a NEMS-based analysis can provide useful and unbiased insights into many different scenarios.

-When we talk to new clients or potential new clients, we are often asked, “Can the NEMS model be used to analyze X policy or Y technology?”
-The answer to this question is often a qualified “yes.”
-Due to the way the model is built and what it has been built for, there are some limitations to the questions the NEMS model can effectively answer.
-That’s not to say we can’t work around those limitations, but in many cases, doing so will add time and expense to a project.
+When we talk to potential new clients, we are often asked, “Can the NEMS model be used to analyze X policy or Y technology?”
+The answer to these questions is often a qualified “yes.”
+While the model’s structure and scope make it ideal for exploring many questions, there are some limitations to the questions the NEMS model can effectively answer, as is true for any model.
+We can often work around those limitations, but in many cases, doing so will add time and expense to a project.

 Three Limitations to the NEMS Model

-NEMS works well for forecasting outcomes for U.S. states, groups of states, and at the national level.
-Each module of NEMS, including the demand, supply and conversion (e.g., electricity and refinery) sectors, reflects the regionality that best suits the data available and issues affecting that sector.
+NEMS works well for forecasting regional and national outcomes for the United States.
+Each module of NEMS, including the demand, supply, and conversion (e.g., electricity and refinery) sectors, reflects the regionality that best suits the data available and issues affecting that sector.
 NEMS cannot answer questions involving specific cities or towns, and only considers policies affecting other countries to the extent that they may impact energy prices or trade opportunities in the U.S. But regional or national level policies are ideal for analysis with NEMS.

-Some of the energy questions we’re often asked to answer involve the long-term impact of certain technologies, such as a type of biofuel or a new alternative energy source.
+Some of the energy questions we’re often asked to answer involve the long-term impact of certain technologies, such as a type of biofuel or other alternative energy source.
 For most well-established technologies, this presents no difficulties; they are already built into the model.
-For newer technologies, we can often modify the model to address a client’s needs.
-However, the NEMS model may not be able to say anything significant about certain new technologies whose market niche is very small or technologies that are not expected to be widely available until after 2040.
+For newer technologies, we can often modify the model to represent the technology and address the client’s needs.
+However, the NEMS model may not be able to say anything significant about certain new technologies whose market niche is very small or technologies that are not expected to be widely available until after 2050.

 Where the NEMS Model Shines